draschke/my-SAP-exercises-with-VSCode/docs/config/Blogs-SAP-Com/Add-a-piechart-into-the-openui5-sample-app.md

 ---
-sidebarDepth: 3
+sidebarDepth: 4
 head:
   - - meta
     - name: title
-      content: "Challenge: Add a PieChart into the OpenUI5 Sample App"
+      content: "Challenge: Add a Custom Control PieChart into the OpenUI5 Sample App"
   - - meta
     - name: description
       content: "Challenge: Add a PieChart into the OpenUI5 Sample App by using Visual VS Code Dev Container, which already contains all of the required programs.
 In the end you'll see a PieChart included by a Custom Control in your Sample App"